wozjac/abap-money/README.md

 # abap-money
 Simple money class for ABAP.
-Based on P type, length 9, decimals 4.
+Returned amount as P type, length 9, decimals 4.
+Parameter *database_value_decimals* in the constructor sets the decimals of the raw mount value, default 2.

 ## Features:
 - easier work with SAP DB internal currency amounts